How to Enable or Disable Windows Hello Biometrics for Domain Users

 - Disabled – Biometrics will NOT be allowed for domain users.

-Click OK to save.
-Then restart your computer to apply the changes.
+Click OK to save your changes.
+Then restart your computer for them to take effect.

 Turn On or Off Windows Hello Biometrics Using Registry Editor